 CIIS has three degree conferral dates per year: the final day of each semester.
 The degree date will not be earlier in a semester, even if all academic requirements are met and the graduation application and fee are submitted.

 If all academic requirements are met and the graduation appplication and fee have been submitted, the degree will be conferred, but CIIS will not release the official transcript or diploma or verify the student's degree to third parties until the student:

 A link to the survey is e-mailed to the address supplied on the graduation application.
-Additionally, financial aid recipients must conduct an exit interview with the Financial Aid Office; Counseling Psychology students must submit all case notes, termination forms, termination case summaries, monthly reports, outstanding debt letters to clients, and practicum site keys to the practicum site manager; and Clinical Psychology students must complete the department's exit survey.
+Additionally, financial aid recipients must conduct an exit interview with the Financial Aid Office.
+Counseling Psychology students must submit all case notes, termination forms, termination case summaries, monthly reports, outstanding debt letters to clients, and practicum site keys to the practicum site manager.
+Clinical Psychology students must complete the department's exit survey.

 The diploma and one copy of the official transcript are typically ready approximately three and-a-half months after the semester of graduation.
-If the student wants additional copies of the transcript, he or she must submit a Transcript Request and fee.
+If the student wants additional copies of the transcript, the student must submit a Transcript Request and fee.